Sanrax/flashcart-guides/docs/cart-guides/m3dsreal.md

 !!! info

     The M3 DS Real is the second Slot-1 flashcart from the M3 Adapter team.
 The M3 team disappeared around 2011, and the Sakura kernel hasn't been updated since then.
 That means some games released later on in the DS lifecycle don't actually boot in the Sakura/Touchpod kernel, due to missing compatibility patches.
-To fix this issue, it's recommended to have either run YSMenu as replacement kernel, or Sakura with YSMenu as fallback, if you choose to keep Sakura as the primary kernel.
+To fix this issue, it's recommended to have either run Pico-Launcher or YSMenu as replacement kernel, or Sakura with YSMenu as fallback, if you choose to keep Sakura as the primary kernel.

     While this cart does support SDHC SD cards, Sakura/TouchPod has issues with cards that are 64GB or larger.
 The nds loader will simply refuse to load games, or load the game but crash/freeze soon after.
-However, YSMenu handles 64GB and larger cards just fine on the M3 DS Real, when configured as primary kernel.
+However, YSMenu and Pico-Launcher handle 64GB and larger cards just fine on the M3 DS Real, when configured as primary kernel.

 ### Setup Guide: